ayushaggarwal775/virtual-assistant/README.md

-# VirtulAssistant
+# VirtualAssistant

-A Personal Assistant for Windows
+It is a voice based Personal Assistant for Windows.
+It can take commands through user's voice and can give output through voice.

 ## Features

 > **Weather forecasting** - It can tell about current weather or can forecast weather of any location in world

-> **Sentry Mode** - In Sentry mode it can detect motion and if some motion is detected it will send email with photo to the owner
+> **Sentry Mode** - In Sentry mode it can *detect motion* and if some motion is detected it will send email with photo to the owner

 > **dictionary** - In-built offline dictionary